Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Conclusions and Future Work

-This study investigated the \textit{dwell in the beginning} effect on Transformer-based models for document retrieval.
-Through experiments with a T5 model and RepLLaMA, we observed that the models tend to favor information located at the beginning of the input, leading to decreased performance when relevant information is elsewhere in the document.
-We investigate each step in the training pipeline, showing that biases can emerge in a contrastive pre-training step, and that they persist throughout the fine-tuning process.
-Our findings emphasize the importance of considering the quality of embeddings for long inputs, particularly in contexts where effectively capturing the entire sequence can result in increased performance on downstream tasks such as retrieval augmented generation.
+This study investigated a \textit{dwell in the beginning} effect on Transformer-based models for document retrieval.
+Through experiments with a T5 model and RepLLaMA, we observed that the embeddings tend to favor information located at the beginning of the input, leading to decreased performance when relevant information is elsewhere in the document.
+We investigate each step in the training pipeline, namely language model pre-training, contrastive pre-training, and contrastive fine-tuning, showing that biases emerge in the contrastive pre-training step, and that they persist throughout the fine-tuning process.
+Our findings emphasize the importance of considering the quality of embeddings for long inputs, particularly in contexts where effectively capturing the entire sequence is essential for the downstream task.
+Moreover, our results can further justify previous research which showed limited gains on long-sequence modeling for MS-MARCO, when compared to aggregation approaches~\citep{DBLP:journals/corr/abs-2207-01262}.

-Addressing these biases may involve devising more robust pre-training tasks, or leveraging regularization techniques that force the model to capture information from various positions within input sequences, while considering evaluation on benchmarks that require long-context modeling~\citep{DBLP:journals/corr/abs-2305-13915, loco-benchmark}.
+As for future work, we note that while our experiments focused on tied encoders, a similar study can be conducted using untied weights, given the size mismatch between queries and documents.
+Furthermore, addressing the identified biases may involve devising more robust pre-training tasks, or curating better-distributed datasets, all while considering evaluation on appropriate retrieval benchmarks that require long-context modeling~\citep{DBLP:journals/corr/abs-2305-13915, loco-benchmark}.